evanx/redex/README.md

 Example classifications:
 - importer: import a message from an "external" source e.g. a Redis queue
-- router: logically dispatch a message internally
+- router: dispatch a message to other internal processors
 - translator: translate messages between different protocols
 - filter: eliminate messages
 - aggregator: aggregate multiple messages into a new aggregated message